stereum-dev/ethereum-node-web-docs/docs/02-guides/04-operation/migrate-keys.md

-# Migrate Keys
+### Migrate Keys

+#### Step-by-Step Guide to Validator Key Migration

-1. Remove keys using Stereum Staking tab
+1. **Remove Keys**: Utilize the Stereum Staking tab to safely remove your keys.
-   - Save slashing db
-2. Delete VM (**not just nuke Stereum, remove the VM entirely** including disks)
+2. **Save Slashing Database**: Ensure you back up your slashing database to prevent any future penalties.
+3. **Delete Virtual Machine**: It is crucial to remove the entire virtual machine, including all associated disks, not just the Stereum application.
+This ensures that all elements are completely eradicated.